slatedocs/slate/source/includes/_php.md

 to generate transaction traces.
 For example, you may create a transaction that wraps around the entire execution of a PHP script that is ran as a Cron Job.

+The Laravel instrumentation does this all for you.
+You only will need to manually instrument transactions in special cases.
+Contact us at support@scoutapm.com for help.

 <h4 id="php-transaction-limits">Limits</h4>

 We limit the number of unique transactions that can be instrumented.
 Tracking